JoshuaDoucet/wtnfStorefrontAPI/README.md

     ```npm run setupdb```
   - Login to the postgres user with sudo
     ```sudo su - postgres```
   - Open psql and create a dev DB and a test DB with a new user.
-Names with brackets around them should be deleted (as well as the brackets) and replaced with the corresponding .env variable values.
+Names with brackets around them should be deleted (as well as the brackets) and replaced with the corresponding .env variable values.<br>
     ```psql postgres```
     ```CREATE DATABASE <POSTGRES_DB>;```
     ```CREATE DATABASE <POSTGRES_TEST_DB>;```